UN Women partners with Mikeladze Diplomatic Training Institute to increase women’s participation in peace processes

 Fifteen participants, comprising representatives of both the public sector and civil society, took part in the training aimed primarily towards improving their mediation and negotiation skills and increasing their understanding about the meaningful participation of women in peace processes.
 Eliko Bendeliani, representing the NGO Institute for the Study of Nationalism and Conflict, remarked: “It was important for me to learn about the inclusion techniques that are fundamental for the effectiveness of any negotiation, and to acknowledge the benefits of women’s meaningful participation in different tracks of peace processes, especially in the context of protracted conflicts.
 I will definitely use [this information] in practice.”

-The initiative, funded by the Government of the United Kingdom, was part of UN Women’s technical support to the Government of Georgia in fulfilling the global commitments to the Women, Peace and Security agenda and implementing the 2018-2020 National Action Plan on Women, Peace and Security.
+The initiative, supported by the US Department of State and the Government of the United Kingdom, was part of UN Women’s technical support to the Government of Georgia in fulfilling the global commitments to the Women, Peace and Security agenda and implementing the 2018-2020 National Action Plan on Women, Peace and Security.

 UN Women and the Levan Mikeladze Institute plan to continue their cooperation on inclusive peace processes that enable women, including grass-roots women, to effectively, meaningfully and more broadly participate at all levels of decision-making in all peacebuilding efforts.